 You are not obligated to speak to anyone from the other driver(s) insurance company or even your own insurance company.
 And there is no law that says you must provide a recording statement to any insurance company adjuster or agent.

 Insurance companies are businesses.
 Their main objective is to pay out the least amount possible for your Long Beach car accident injuries.
 Unscrupulous adjusters may tell you a recorded statement is necessary or casually ask if it’s ok to record the conversation.
 Frankly, there is no reason to speak to them, let alone let them record you.
 Let our experienced personal injury lawyers specializing in Long Beach car accident cases handle the insurance companies while you concentrate on feeling better.

 How do I choose the right Long Beach car accident lawyer?

 First, be aware that you are hiring them, not the other way around.
-Of course, you want a personal injury attorney who will fight for your right to the maximum legal compensation you are entitled to.
+Of course, you want a personal injury attorney in Long Beach who will fight for your right to the maximum legal compensation you are entitled to.
 You also want a law firm that provides excellent customer service.
 They say first impressions matter, so be aware of how your call is answered and how the person on the other end responds to your questions and concerns.
 That will give you a good idea of how you’ll be treated if you become their client.